kahole/lisp_in_js/README.md

 # Lisp interpreter in Javascript

-`lisp.js` is an interpreter capable of running a custom dialect of lisp called h-lisp.
+`lisp.js` is an interpreter capable of running a dialect of elisp called hlisp.

-The folder `tower` contains a port of the h-lisp-interpreter written in h-lisp and a program for constructing a recursive interpreter tower.
+The folder `tower` contains a port of the hlisp-interpreter written in hlisp and a program for constructing a recursive interpreter tower.

 ## Contents
 - [Interpreter tower](#interpreter-tower)